FIFA 22 is the talk of the football gaming world at the moment, but there has been some interesting news surrounding next year's EA Sports release.

 Will FIFA 23 Add A Battle Pass?

-The Season Objectives found within FIFA 21's Ultimate Team provide the closest comparision to a traditional battle pass within FIFA currently, but could we see EA Sports take that up a notch in FIFA 23?
+The Season Objectives found within FIFA 21's Ultimate Team provide the closest comparison to a traditional battle pass within FIFA currently, but could we see EA Sports take that up a notch in FIFA 23?

 Only time will tell, although we wouldn't complain at a Level 100 Cristiano Ronaldo for our Ultimate Team!